ghc/ghc/docs/users_guide/extending_ghc.rst

 analysis or optimization, and require no changes to GHC's source code to use.

-Plugins cannot optimize/inspect C--, nor can they implement things like parser/front-end modifications like GCC, apart from limited changes to the constraint solver.
+Plugins cannot optimize/inspect C-\\-, nor can they implement things like parser/front-end modifications like GCC, apart from limited changes to the constraint solver.
 If you feel strongly that any of these restrictions are too onerous,